NetScaler® ingress controller

-In an OpenShift cluster, a route exposes a service on a given domain name or associates a domain name with a service.
-OpenShift routers route external requests to services inside the OpenShift cluster according to the rules specified in routes.
-When you use the OpenShift router, you must also configure the external DNS to make sure that the traffic is landing on the router.
+A route exposes the services on a given domain name or associates a domain name with the services.
+OpenShift routers route external requests to services inside the cluster according to the rules specified in routes.
+When using the OpenShift router, you must configure external DNS so that the traffic lands on the OpenShift router.

 OpenShift routes can be secured or unsecured.
 Secured routes specify the TLS termination of the route.